eye on bio owl bdc-name2

 Strategy

 Utilize concepts, methods, protocols, and systems from the existing network of Natural Heritage Programs and Conservation Data Centres, the network which the founders of BDC created.
+(States liked the idea of preserving their "natural heritage," so that term was used).

 Using these concepts, methods, etc., identify those elements of biodiversity -- among the tens of thousands -- which are most vulnerable to extinction and document that vulnerability.
 In addition, locate exactly where the remaining examples of these elements occur on the landscape at a scale of precision usable, for example, by a governmental agency planning a new road, a business planning a new shopping center or solar array, or an ethnic minority seeking to protect its community resources.